What is it that we really want?: Q&A with the Educare Learning Network’s Early Head Start-Child Care Partnerships Community of Practice

 August 31, 2020

-Build It Back Better is a project of the Ounce of Prevention Fund focused on identifying the critical questions that early childhood systems and services must ask as we rebuild after the COVID-19 pandemic.
+Build It Back Better is a project of Start Early (formerly known as the Ounce) focused on identifying the critical questions that early childhood systems and services must ask as we rebuild after the COVID-19 pandemic.
 The writings that emerge from the initiative center the experiences and voices of those most directly and disproportionately affected by the pandemic’s impact on early care and learning.
 Learn more about Build It Back Better and read other blogs here.
 Join the conversation at the Early Child Connector’s Recovery and Rebuilding Hub.

 In this blog post, Melissa Manning, with contributions from Sarah Bergman, share perspectives from the Educare Learning Network’s Early Head Start-Child Care Partnerships Community of Practice on rebuilding and recovery post COVID-19.
 Including, specific thoughts on equitable access to high-quality early care and learning and the need for viewing early childhood systems through a racial equity lens.